opentok/opentok-ios-sdk-samples-swift/7.Multiparty-UICollectionView/README.md

 }
 ```

-When the view is going to be layed out, `UIKit` will call `prepare` function of our subclass.
-Here we should do the preparations for the values we will return when the views are being actually drawed.
-It is recommended to use a cache which will be populated in this method, so in the next method we will just return the contents of the cache.
-The content of the cache are `UICollectionViewLayoutAttributes` which specified the size and position of each item.
+When the view is going to be laid out, `UIKit` calls the implementation of the
+`MultipartyLayout.prepare()` method.
+This method prepares values used when the views are drawn.
+It populates a cache, which is a `UICollectionViewLayoutAttributes` object that specifies the size
+and position of each item:

 ```swift
 override func prepare() {